BrunoAngelo12/BrunoAngelo12/README.md

 ***
 ### Hello! 👋

-My name is Bruno and I am passionate about programming.
-Although I currently have no academic background, I am committed to learning and exploring the world of technology.
-I'm interested in finding out where to go professionally with my programming knowledge.

-I am currently looking to make a career transition, migrating from a previous professional field to the world of technology.
-I'm looking for my first opportunity as a developer.
+My name is Bruno, and my passion for programming has sparked a journey that now shapes my path as I pursue a degree in Computer Science.
+Despite my academic involvement, my true passion lies in programming.
+I am determined to acquire comprehensive knowledge in the field of technology, seeking my first opportunity as a developer and making a career transition into the programming world.

-My programming journey started with the Bootcamp for beginner software programmers, where I immersed myself in the world of coding.
-I then explored algorithm concepts and improved my skills in basic Java and after knowing the basis of the language I decided to take the Santander Bootcamp Backend Java 2023.
-I chose Java because it was the language with which I most identified.
+Since the early steps in this fascinating field, I took part in a Bootcamp for beginner programmers, immersing myself in the coding universe.
+After solidifying my skills in basic Java, I participated in the Santander Bootcamp Backend Java 2023 to refine my abilities, choosing Java as my preferred language.

-My mission is to use my passion for technology to create solutions that can improve people's quality of life and make the world a better place.
-I believe that programming has the power to turn ideas into reality and I am committed to making a difference through software development.
+I deeply believe in the transformative power of technology.
+My mission is to apply this passion for programming to create solutions that enhance people's quality of life, contributing to making the world a better place.
+I am committed to acquiring knowledge that allows me to make a positive impact through technology.

-I'm currently focused on improving my skills by taking an advanced Java course to learn the ins and outs of the language, where I'm gaining valuable knowledge.

-If you want to know more about me or have any questions, feel free to get in touch 🚀
+If you'd like to know more about me or have any questions, feel free to get in touch. 🚀

 ## 🛠 &nbsp;Tech Stack